joaquinrovira/upv-oos-reservations/README.md

 In order to reduce the time spent checking for reservation, I decided to build this tool.
 It automates the reservation process.
 Also works as an excuse to learn a new programming language I've had my eye on for a while.

+## How it works

+Once configured (see below for details), the agent run on a set schedule.
+It uses the amazing `github.com/reugn/go-quartz` library to define two basic triggers - every 15 minutes and every Saturday a 10AM with increased frequency.
+This increases the odds of finding available slots for the desired activity.
+The method `(a *Agent) RunWithScheduler()` describes how the triggers are set-up and `(a *Agent) Run()` describes the process of making the reservations.

 ## Building the agent

 Install `go` following the [official instructions](https://go.dev/doc/install).
 Then, build the binary with the following commands: